 The official start to our fire season is June 1, 2020.

-If you have identified an area which you believe may be a fire hazard and may require abatement you may submit report on or after June 1, 2020.
+If you have identified an area which you believe may be a fire hazard and may require abatement you may now submit a report.

 Property owners are ultimately responsible to verify abatement meets fire district requirements.